RPertille/rpertille.github.io/_pages/tools.md

 - Dynamic Model (Fichmann, 1987) adapted of the "chillR" package
 - Unified Model of Chuine (Chuine, I. et al. 2016)

-The 'ChillModels' package is hosted in GitHub.
+The `ChillModels` package is hosted in GitHub.
 You can download it from GitHub using devtools package.

 ```r
 install.packages("devtools")